 - Replace your toothbrush every three to four months and sooner if you’ve had a recent illness.

 - Always use a new piece of floss.

 To properly use mouthwash, follow the directions on the bottle and follow these steps.

 - Check to see if you need to dilute your mouthwash with water.

 - Pour the recommended amount into a cup or the mouthwash cap, which may include a fill line for measuring.
-Drinking directly from the bottle is not sanitary.
+Don’t drink directly from the bottle, which is not sanitary.

 - Spit it out when you’re done.
 Never drink or swallow mouthwash.

-- Don’t rinse after mouthwash, unless it’s listed on the label.
-If you’re using a fluoride mouthwash, avoid eating, drinking or smoking for at least 30 minutes.
+- Don’t rinse after mouthwash unless instructed on the label.
+If you’re using a fluoride mouthwash, avoid eating, drinking, or smoking for at least 30 minutes.